geemus/notes/houston_foresight/raw/intro.md

 ## Reading: Overview of Current Scenario Techniques (Bishop, Hines, Collins)

+* Focus Questions From Class:
+  * What are different starting points for scenario building?
+  * What are the various goals / purposes of using scenarios?
 * Scenario techniques:
   * Judgement (genius forecasting, visualization, role playing, Coates and Jarratt) - assert without much if any methodological support.
   * Baseline/expected (trend extrapolation, Manoa, systems scenarios, trend impact analysis) - project present into future